Shortly after Brad and I decided to open our relationship, it occurred to me I had the opportunity to reconnect with old boyfriends as well as new.

 That’s exactly what happened last week on a trip back to my hometown.

 I never stopped loving my high school boyfriend Lars.
 I never stopped loving my college boyfriend Josh either.
 In fact, I’ve never stopped loving any of the people I’ve loved in life – not the artist I spent a summer with when I was mad at Lars, not the energy healer I waited tables with just before I met Josh, nor the reporter I almost cheated on Josh with during my first newspaper internship.

 I’d love to reconnect with each of those men at some point, but it felt appropriate that the first one I crossed paths with since becoming “poly” was my first love – Lars.

 I met Lars my senior year of high school.
-He was friends with a couple of guys in a band who were dating a couple of my girlfriends.
+He was in a band with a guy who was dating my girlfriend.
 He was the beautiful blonde, blue-eyed Nordic type, usually dressed in a Johnny Cash t-shirt, dirty jeans and big 70’s sunglasses.
 He was a genius.
 And not just in calculus.
 He understood things about the world I did not yet understand at 18.
 (He was 21).